winningproduct/learn-portal/content/5-build/06-visitor-behavior-analysis.md

   - Mouse tracking heatmaps
   - Eye tracking heatmaps
 - Website Surveys
-  - Website (intercept) surveys are the most direct way of getting site visitors’ feedback and gauging the kind of experience they had on your website.
     - Pop-up website surveys
     - Widget surveys
     - Collapsible pop-up surveys
 - Website Form Analytics
-  - Website form analytics provides conversion-centric information regarding the performance of your website’s forms by track metrics like interaction time, hesitation time, abandonment rate, total time spent, and so on for each field of the forms.

 ## References